-The Company expects the cash on hand of \$62,537,495 at December 31, 2017 together with the \$11.3 million of net proceeds received from the January 2018 Sales Agreement and the \$6.25 million that the Company has received to date under the 2018 CFF Award, to be sufficient to meet its operating and capital requirements at least 12 months from the filing of this 10-K.
+The Company expects the cash and cash equivalents of \$41,748,468 at December 31, 2018 together with the \$27 million of upfront payment to be received from Kaken, less the \$2.7 million royalty (which is 10% of such upfront payment) that the Company will owe to CFF pursuant to the Investment Agreement (See Note 9), and the approximately \$37.6 million of net proceeds from the January 2019 Offering, to be sufficient to meet its operating and capital requirements at least 12 months from the filing of this 10-K.

 Should the Company be unable to raise sufficient additional capital, the Company may be required to undertake cost-cutting measures including delaying or discontinuing certain clinical activities.
-The Company will need to raise significant additional capital to continue to fund the clinical trials for lenabasum.
+The Company will need to raise significant additional capital to continue to fund the clinical trials for lenabasum and CRB-4001 (see Note 4).
 The Company may seek to sell common or preferred equity or convertible debt securities, enter into a credit facility or another form of third-party funding, or seek other debt financing.
 The sale of equity and convertible debt securities may result in dilution to the Company's stockholders and certain of those securities may have rights senior to those of the Company's common shares.
 If the Company raises additional funds through the issuance of preferred stock, convertible debt securities or other debt financing, these securities or other debt could contain covenants that would restrict the Company's operations.
 Any other third-party funding arrangement could require the Company to relinquish valuable rights.